gradio-app/gradio/README.md

 # Welcome to `gradio`  :rocket:

-Gradio allows you to quickly create customizable UI components around your TensorFlow or PyTorch models, or even arbitrary Python functions.
+Quickly create customizable UI components around your TensorFlow or PyTorch models, or even arbitrary Python functions.
 Mix and match components to support any combination of inputs and outputs.
-Our core library is free and open-source!.
 Gradio makes it easy for you to "play around" with your model in your browser by dragging-and-dropping in your own images (or pasting your own text, recording your own voice, etc.) and seeing what the model outputs.
-Gradio can also generate a share link which allows anyone, anywhere to use the interface as the model continues to run on your machine.
+You can also generate a share link which allows anyone, anywhere to use the interface as the model continues to run on your machine.
+Our core library is free and open-source!
 Take a look:

 <p align="center">
 <img src="https://i.ibb.co/m0skD0j/bert.gif" alt="drawing"/>